The Meetings API (Beta) allows you to integrate real-time, high-quality interactive video meetings into your web apps.

 - Chat: space for sending written messages that are visible to all attendees in the room.

 - Recording: you can start a recording manually during a meeting, or set the meeting to record automatically when sending a request.
+You can also choose to only record the owner of the room.

 - Room Management: you can delete, update or retrieve information about rooms.